OndraZizka/MavenHoe/README.md

     jboss-logging-spi.jar  org/jboss/logging/         jboss-logging-spi  2.1.0.GA      jboss-logging-spi-2.1.0.GA.jar
     ...

 The first column is the `filename` in the `.zip`; Then `groupId` (with either slashes or dots), `artifactId`, `version`, and `artifact file name`, respectively.
+This file maps these metadata (when requested) to the particular file.

 This file can be prepared e.g. from the local `~/.m2/repository`:

     cd ~/.m2/repository && find org/some/groupId -name *.jar | sed -E 's#(.*)/([^/]+)/([^/]+)/([^/]+\.jar)#\4 \1 \2 \3 \4#' > /tmp/list && cd -

-You're expected to check the first column against the `.zip` file.

-This is a temporary solution, later this info will be acquired from an online database.
+Also, Maven Appassembler plugin is capable of doing such lists when building the zip.

 ## Maven project preparation